ChrisWhealy/geo_server/README.md

 ##  Deploy to Cloud Foundry

+Deploy to Cloud Foundry using the following community build pack for Erlang:

+    $ cf push -b https://github.com/ChrisWhealy/cf-buildpack-erlang

 ***IMPORTANT***
 For performance reasons, all the geographic information supplied by this server is held in memory; therefore, this app requires 2048Mb of memory.
 The `geo-server` will probably not fully start if this memory allowance is reduced.

-Deploy to Cloud Foundry using the following community build pack for Erlang:

-    $ cf push -b https://github.com/ChrisWhealy/cf-buildpack-erlang
+Once all the country servers have fully started, the memory consumption drops to around 700Mb; however, if all the country servers are started simultaneously, nearly the full 2Gb of memory could be required.

 ##  Server Startup